-What to Bring on a Portland Day Trip
+What to Pack for a Day Trip From Portland

 Given that you’re most likely going to be heading out in your car, you can easily store these items for when they are needed.
 Before you head out, take a look at some helpful tips to get you started planning your day trip from Portland, Oregon.